eProsima/Micro-XRCE-DDS-docs/docs/index.rst

 Multi-platform.
     The OS dependencies are treated as pluggable modules.
-    The user can implement easily his own platform modules in order to use *Micro XRCE-DDS Client* library in his specific platform.
+    The user can easily implement his platform modules to *Micro XRCE-DDS Client* library in his specific platform.
     By default the proyect can run over `Linux`, `Windows` and `Nuttx`.

 Free and Open Source.